HanjunHeatherLi/DataVis_D3js/README.md

 # course homework--Data and Visual Analytics (CSE6242)
 In this homework, I visualized games's popularity.
 The data for this homework comes from https://boardgamegeek.com/ and includes information on games’ ratings, popularity, and metadata.
-Datasets are in this repositories.
-Codes are in an private repositories.
+Datasets are in this repository.
+Codes are in an private repository.